carVertical/ml-engineering-homework/README.md

 # ML Engineering Challenge
-Design and implement a system architecture for VIN decoding using machine learning.
-The system should be able to handle high volumes of VIN decoding requests and return decoded information such as make, model, year, body and transmission types.
+Design and implement a machine learning-based system architecture for VIN decoding.
+The system should be able to handle high volumes of VIN decoding requests and return decoded information such as make, model, year, body, and transmission types.

 ## Requirements
 Specifically, the solution should include:
-- A project to train the model with instuction on how to run it from command line.
+- A project to train the model with instructions on how to run it from the command line.
-- A project containing inference API which uses trained model, API can be local or cloud based, but it should be easy for us to set up based on provided instructions.
+- A project containing an inference API that uses a trained model.
+The API can be local or cloud-based, but it should be easy for us to set up based on the provided instructions.
-- A diagram on how might actual production system look for such a service.
+- A diagram of how the actual production system might look for such a service.
 We will discuss it during the interview.

 Optionally, the solution may touch on (can be discussed instead of implemented):
 - A database system to store decoded VIN information and enable fast queries